mj-xmr/SolOptXMR/docs/config.md

 Next, you need to set the variable `"default_use_schedule" : false` of the Inverter to `true`.

 ## System system.json
-Defines the voltage of the system (12, 24 or 48 V) used for conversions.
+Defines the voltage of the system (12, 24 or 48 V) used for conversions, as well as the inverter's maximum acceptable input direct current in Amperes.
 Other 3 options include the ability to independently: generate, buy and/or sell the electricity.
 The combination of these options helps in deriving the optimal solution for your case, regarding the profitability of the operation.